How to build an AI triage workflow in Zendesk: a step-by-step guide

 Frequently asked questions

-While Zendesk's native AI is pre-trained for specific industries, a platform like eesel AI allows you to connect and train the AI on all your internal knowledge bases.
+While Zendesk's native AI is exceptionally well-trained for specific industries, a platform like eesel AI allows you to connect and train the AI on all your internal knowledge bases.
 This includes past Zendesk tickets, Confluence pages, and Google Docs, which helps the AI learn your specific terminology and common issues from day one.